Lena Elisabeth Bygballe

 Bygballe, Lena Elisabeth; Håkansson, Håkan & Malena, Ingemansson (2015)

 Bygballe, Lena Elisabeth; Håkansson, Håkan & Malena, Ingemansson (red.).
-An industrial network perspective on innovation in construction
+Construction Innovation

 Swärd, Anna Sundberg; Bygballe, Lena Elisabeth & Vaagaasar, Anne Live (2015)